hannahreiling/cs1660-hw-3/README.md

   - long.txt.zip (53.5 MB when unzipped)
 - Screenshot of the Word Count Output
   - Screenshot of part of output:
-  - Text file of actual output:
+  - Text file of actual output: long-results.txt

 Tutorials used:
 - https://docs.microsoft.com/en-us/azure/hdinsight/hadoop/apache-hadoop-develop-deploy-java-mapreduce-linux